 Read More: How To Find Healthcare Jobs In Ottawa?

-Compared to other major Canadian cities, Ottawa has a relatively lower cost of living.
+We can show you the current statistics Canada has: compared to other major Canadian cities, Ottawa has a relatively lower cost of living.
 For instance, the cost of living in Ottawa is approximately 7% lower than in Toronto and 12% lower than in Vancouver.
 However, it's essential to note that the cost of living in Ottawa can still vary depending on factors such as housing, transportation, and healthcare.

 Housing is one of the significant factors that can impact the cost of living in Ottawa.
 While the city has a lower average rent compared to Toronto and Vancouver, the price of homes and apartments can still vary depending on the location, size, and amenities.
 According to Numbeo, the average rent for a one-bedroom apartment in the city centre is around $1,400 per month, while the average rent for a one-bedroom apartment outside the city centre is around $1,100 per month.